Clan McCulloch is an armigerous clan, having no clan chief. Forming a clan society does not change that.

 There are traditional rules with respect to the use of a coat of arms.
 The chief of a clan is the sole owner of the hereditary, undifferenced coat of arms.
 However, since Clan McCulloch has no chief, nobody is likely to make a fuss if you use the coat of arms from the McCullochs of Myrton that you buy online at a Scottish clan souvenir shop.

-According to the Scottish American History Society, the first recorded McCulloch, Thomas MacCulagh had a coat of arms featuring a squirrel.
+According to the Society of Antiquaries of Scotland, the first recorded McCulloch, Thomas MacCulagh had a seal featuring a squirrel.
 (One is left to ponder the implications for the theory that MacCulloch derives from “son of the boar”).

 According to the Clan Campbell Society of North America, the only authority on the use of a tartan is the clan chief.
 Therein lies the rub.
 Since Clan McCulloch has no current chief, there is no clear authority on what tartan a McCulloch should wear if they are so inclined to do so.
 Vendors will certainly sell you a tartan that is described as McCulloch.
 However, it is likely a personal, modern design.
 If you would like to register your own tartan, you may be able to register a new design with the Scottish Register of Tartans.